bitblit/LambdaAngularUniversal/readme.md

 This runs Angular like you would if you weren't using Universal et al.  Much faster for day-to-day development.

+## Weird notes

+Since this is a combination of a bunch of relatively bleeding-edge tech, and because I am no NodeJS expert, there are a couple weirdnesses going on in here that I am putting here as reminders to myself as why I am doing them.

+* Since this goes into Lambda, we have to include everything we want from node_modules.
+We do that by running an npm install into the dist directory, basically
+* fsevents includes a tar package that has bad file modification dates in it.
+Zip won't accept files older than 1980 for some reason.
+So there is a find command in here to path those
+* There is still something weird about the build - if left without doing a clean the next package fails.
+Need to investigate eventually, but at the moment this is solved by always doing a clean as part of the "package" task.
+A bit slower, but at least it works

 # Contributing